Ideas + Advice

 Getting Social

 Kelly lives in San Diego, California with her husband, daughter, and cat.
 She grew up on a farm in the Midwest but through military service ended up calling California home.
 Living in the heart of a big city meant downsizing and learning to design and decorate a smaller home.
-She learned to embrace smaller spaces and enjoys the challenge it brings.
+She learned to embrace simple floor plans and enjoys the challenge it brings.
 Kelly describes her style as modern, minimal, moody, and slightly masculine.
 She shares her home on Instagram and on her YouTube Channel, House of Aqua.

 Scale